-June 14, 2012
+June 14, 2019

 And while we all throw around these letters freely, their actual meaning often gets lost in the juggling.
-To help refresh your memory (or for those just entering the space, get you up to speed), we’ve put together a quick overview of some of the more common acronyms, what they stand for, and their definition.
+To help refresh your memory (or for those just entering the space, get you up to speed), we’ve put together a quick overview of some of the more common acronyms, what they stand for and their definition.
 Let’s take a look at this transportation terminology breakdown for the 6 freight shipping acronyms you should know.

-FAK = Freight of All Kinds.
+1. FAK = Freight of All Kinds.

 FAK stands for Freight of all Kinds.
 It simply means a pooling of different products into one load for simplification of rating and pricing.
 This is a helpful acronym for small and medium sized businesses (SMBs) to stay aware of, as it will be the bulk of what is being dealt with.

-NMFC = National Motor Freight Classification.
+2. NMFC = National Motor Freight Classification.

 NMFC stands for National Motor Freight Classification and it’s the category of your freight as defined by the National Motor Freight Traffic Association (NMFTA).

 NMFC codes are a must know for shippers, as a shipment’s freight class determines shipping charges.

 There are 18 freight classes ranging from class 50 (the least expensive) to class 500 (the most expensive.)
 This number gives can be complicated to determine for many shippers, but it’s best to get it right the first time to avoid an adjustment.